PARTNER ADVISORY

 Opportunity / Positioning Support

-Working on active or upcoming opportunities where how you're understood matters as much as what you present.
-Especially when the deal is competitive, stakes are high, and generic marketing language won't hold up under scrutiny.
+Working on active or upcoming opportunities where how you're understood matters as much as what you present—especially when the deal is competitive, the stakes are high, and generic marketing language won't hold up under advancement scrutiny.

-This often means tightening a pitch narrative or reshaping how your team is positioned in a competitive RFP.
-The goal isn't to just polish the pitch but change how you're seen and evaluated.
+This may include tightening a pitch narrative, strengthening RFP language, or reshaping how your team is positioned for a major opportunity.
+The goal isn't to polish the pitch.
+It's to change how you're evaluated.

 2

-This is often where the most uncomfortable insights surface—not necessarily because the work is weak, but because it's being interpreted differently than intended.
-It's also where the biggest opportunities are.
+This is often where the most useful insights surface.
+Not because the work is weak, but because strong thinking can still be interpreted differently than intended.

 3